 Manifestations of yarrow poisoning:

-If eaten by cows, yarrow gives an unpleasant flavor to the milk.
+If eaten by cows, yarrow gives a bad taste to the milk.
 This effect could be blamed on witches and witchcraft in history.
 Small amounts of yarrow are scientifically proven to improve blood circulation in livestock.

 Yarrow has been found in Neanderthal burials, suggesting use by humans at least 60,000 years ago.
-Despite its natural toxins, used by the plant used to discourage insects such as aphids and deter wild browsers, the entire plant is edible and has a high nutritious value.
+Despite its natural toxins, manufactured by the plant to discourage insects such as aphids and deter wild browsers, the entire plant is edible and has a high nutritious value.

 Traditionally, yarrow is: